 Overview

-British-Nigerian artist Yinka Shonibare CBE RA’s first major solo exhibition on the African continent will be held at Foundation H. Safiotra [Hybridités/Hybridities] features artwork spanning 20 years of Shonibare’s career, including The African Library (2018), part of Fondation H’s permanent collection.
+British-Nigerian artist Yinka Shonibare’s first major solo exhibition on the African continent Safiotra [Hybridités/Hybridities] at Foundation H, Madagascar, features artwork spanning 20 years of Shonibare’s career, including The African Library (2018), part of Fondation H’s permanent collection.

-Shonibare has selected a series of works from the foundation’s collection to accompany the show.
-This complementary exhibition features works by 20 artists, including Abdoulaye Konaté, Amina Agueznay, El Anatsui, Elias Sime, Ibrahim Mahama, Jems Koko Bi, Kelani Abass, Leilah Babirye, Madame Zo, Malika Agueznay, Ouattara Watts, Safaa Erruas, Virginia Chihota, Yaw Owusu and Zanele Muholi.
+Shonibare has selected a series of works from the foundation’s collection to accompany the show, featuring works by 20 artists, including Abdoulaye Konaté, Amina Agueznay, El Anatsui, Elias Sime, Ibrahim Mahama, Jems Koko Bi, Kelani Abass, Leilah Babirye, Madame Zo, Malika Agueznay, Ouattara Watts, Safaa Erruas, Virginia Chihota, Yaw Owusu and Zanele Muholi.
 The curated dialogue explores the construction of African history post-independence.

-British-Nigerian artist Yinka Shonibare CBE RA’s first major solo exhibition on the African continent will be held at Foundation H. Safiotra [Hybridités/Hybridities] features artwork spanning 20 years of Shonibare’s career, including The African Library (2018), part of Fondation H’s permanent collection.
+British-Nigerian artist Yinka Shonibare’s first major solo exhibition on the African continent Safiotra [Hybridités/Hybridities] at Foundation H, Madagascar, features artwork spanning 20 years of Shonibare’s career, including The African Library (2018), part of Fondation H’s permanent collection.

 Installation Views